wireapp/wire-web-ets/README.md

 ## API documentation (Swagger)

 - [swagger.md](./docs/swagger.md)
-- Swagger is available at `/api-docs` when the ETS is running.
+- Swagger UI is available at `/api-docs` when the ETS is running.

 ## API documentation (old)